 When can I resume day-to-day activities?

 When to return to day-to-day activities must be approached on a case by case basis.
-As with all breast surgeries, strenuous activity should be avoided for 4 weeks.
-You can then gradually increase your activity and should be back to normal in 6 weeks.
+As with all breast surgeries, strenuous activity should be avoided for 6 weeks.
+You can then gradually increase your activity.

 What complications can arise from the procedure?